felipefernandezayala/capstoneProject/README.md

-# CPPND: Capstone Snake against the Chickens
+# CPPND: Capstone based on Snake Game example: Snake vs Chickens
 This repo contains the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

 <img src="snake_game.gif"/>

+## Description of the game
 In this game, a Chicken and a Rooster are created in addition the Snake.

 Your goal as the Snake is to eat as many Eggs as posible.

 The role of the Chicken is to go and save the Egg however if the Snake is around it will try to catch it.

 The role of the Rooster is to chase the Snake no matter what.

 One Egg appear anywhere after the Snake eats the previous one.

 The Snake is faster than both, the Chicken and the Snake, however they are perseverant and will protect the Eggs.

 Have Fun!!!

 ## Dependencies for Running Locally